-- > TPs calculated as a whole of £35,702m.
-This represents the value of units credited to policyholders as at 31 December 2020. - BEL of £1,355m.
+- > Technical provisions calculated as a whole of £62,768m (2020: £35,702m).
+This represents the value of units credited to policyholders as at 31 December 2021. - BEL of £210m (2020: £1,355m).
 The BEL corresponds to the probability-weighted average of future cash flows, including policyholders' benefit payments, expenses, taxes and premiums related to existing insurance and reinsurance contracts, taking into account the time value of money (i.e. by discounting these future cash flows to present value).
-The calculation of the BEL is based upon up-to-date reliable information and best estimate assumptions. - > A Risk Margin of £285m.
-In line with SII requirements, the Company calculates the Risk Margin by determining the expected cost of providing capital to cover the non-hedgeable part of its SCR over the remaining lifetime of the in-force business.
+The calculation of the BEL is based upon up-to-date reliable information and best estimate assumptions. - A Risk Margin of £497m (2020: £285m).
+In line with SII requirements, the Group calculates the Risk Margin by determining the expected cost of providing capital to cover the non-hedgeable part of its SCR over the remaining lifetime of the inforce business.